redvex/ruby-sfn-local/readme.md

 Major version "zero" (0.y.z) is for initial development.
 Anything may change at any time.
 The public API should not be considered stable.

+## Release process

+1. To make it easy to handle versions, we recommend to install the gem `bump`.
+2. Run the command `bump patch`, this command will increment the version by a 0.0.1
+3. Release the gem using `rake release`

 ## Dependencies

 TODO: List gem dependencies here